AMAL

 Would you eat here?

-AMAL looks fairly solid on paper.
-Would you eat here?
+AMAL has some meaningful issues on record.
+Would you still eat here?

 Join the discussion